-Special Session Ends, Bills Move To Governor
+Special Session Ends, Bills Move to Governor

 Democrats and the governor expressed disappointment in written statements afterwards, but put on good face for the special session’s outcome.

-The governor proposed a basic framework heading into the special session - $75 million in cuts, $75 million in fund transfers, and another $75 milliion in temporary tax increases.
+The governor proposed a basic framework heading into the special session - $75 million in cuts, $75 million in fund transfers, and another $75 million in temporary tax increases.

 From the start of the session the Republican caucus rejected tax increases.
 Instead they dug harder at finding additional pockets of money in government and pressured the governor to expand the contract for inmates housed in the state’s only private prison.